Robotic-System-Lab/fasem-robot/src/utils/frontier_toolbox/use.md

 2. Source the workspace install folder.
 3. Run the command `ros2 launch robot_mapping launch_robot.launch.xml` in one of the terminals to start the necessary setup nodes without the simulation.
 4. In a second terminal run the commmand `ros2 launch frontier_exp_cpp nav_frontier.launch.py use_sim_time:=false`.
     - NOTE: On my robot, the base frame was "fasem_link" not "fasem_footprint" which is a distiction built into the launch file.
 If this is different for you, ensure this corrected in the launch and params files.
+    - **NEW**: You can now specify a custom `cmd_vel` topic using `cmd_vel_topic:=/your/custom/topic` parameter.
+For example: `ros2 launch frontier_exp_cpp nav_frontier.launch.py use_sim_time:=false cmd_vel_topic:=/fasem/cmd_vel`
 5. Once Nav2 is configured and the bond timer is set, activate my frontier node with `ros2 lifecycle set /frontier_explorer activate` which can be done on the local machine.
 6. (Optional) For those who wish to monitor the robot, there are two rviz configurations that can be launched:
     - `ros2 launch robot_mapping mapper_rviz.launch.py` (the config that launches with the `robot_mapping` package)